 Tasting + 8pm Performance of Julius Caesar: $55

 Get a first-hand look into the design and rehearsal process with pre-show Q&As with each play's director.
 Admission is FREE Downstairs in the Lantern Lab

-Captions that translate dialogue and other sounds will be displayed on an LED screen located near the stage.
-Open Captioning is helpful to the deaf and hard-of-hearing as well as people whose second language is English.
+In this special service for our deaf and hard-of-hearing patrons, captions that translate dialogue and other sounds will be displayed on an LED screen located near the stage.
 This service is included with your regular ticket purchase to indicated performances.
-When ordering tickets, please indicate that you or members of your party will be using this service so that we may ensure optimal seating locations for viewing of both the screen and the stage.
+When ordering tickets, please indicate that you or members of your party will be using this service so that we may ensure optimal seating locations for viewing the captioning screen.

 Unless otherwise noted, all events take place at St. Stephen's Theater, home of Lantern Theater Company, 10th & Ludlow Streets, Philadelphia, PA.
 Get directions»

 Header Photo: Geoff Sobelle in Hamlet (2009), David Ingram and Luigi Sottile in The Government Inspector (2008), Forrest McClendon and Lawrence Stallings in Sizwe Bansi Is Dead (2009), and Kristyn Chouiniere and Paul L. Nolan in The Hothouse (2008).
 Photos by Jeffrey Stockbridge.